1. Output information

 Government investment

 Central government (CG) subsector data are collected from government departments by HM Treasury (HMT).
-Since 2009 to 2010, the information has been collected according to International Financial Reporting Standards (IFRS), with further breakdowns required for monitoring departmental budgets and for compiling national accounts.
+From 2009 to 2010, the information has been collected according to International Financial Reporting Standards (IFRS), with further breakdowns required for monitoring departmental budgets and for compiling national accounts.
 Departmental annual accounts, ESA2010 transactions, and Classification of the Functions of Government (COFOG) detail, are all derived from the same dataset.
-Office for National Statistics (ONS) processes the data and checks quality and consistency with ESA 2010 standards.
+ONS processes the data and checks quality and consistency with ESA 2010 standards.

 CG expenditure is broken into several thousand different programmes and in the main these are at a low enough level to assign to COFOG category at the sub-division level.